The Study Linking Fluorescent Light to Malignant Melanoma

 But are they kinder to your biology?
 I believe so.

-Now when I turn on a lamp, I feel like I’m inviting warmth…not warfare.
+Now when I turn on a lamp, I feel like I’m inviting in some actual warmth, not warfare.

 If you’re considering making the switch, I recommend this dimmable pack of incandescent Edison-style bulbs (I use these).
 They’re beautiful, safe, and make every room feel like a storybook.